ding2/ding2/docs/provider_integrations.md

 ##### Item properties

 It must be possible to retrieve data about individual items within the library catalog.
-In this regard a item is considered a certain book, cd or other type of object - not the individual copies of the items.
+In this regard a item is considered a certain book, cd or other type of object - although not the individual copies (items) of the material.

-It must be possible to derive the following properties:
+It must be possible to retrieve the following properties:

-* Id.
-The id for an item must be unique and should not change over time.
+* ID.
+The ID for an item must be unique and should not change over time.
 * Title of the item.
-A short version of the title is also supported.
+A short version of the title may be supported.
 * Names of one or more creators of the item
-* Item tyoe e.g. *Book* or *Audio CD*
+* Item tyoe e.g. *Book* or *Audio CD*.
-* Item source
+* Item source.
-* Id of the item based on the source.
-If an item in the search system originates from the library system this should be the library system id.
+* ID of the item based on the source.
+If an item in the search system originates from the library system, this should be the library system ID.

-It should be possible to derive the following properties:
+It should be possible to retrieve the following properties:

-* An abstract providing a summary
+* An abstract providing a summary.
-* One or more subjects
+* One or more subject headings.
-* Language of the item
+* Language of the item.
-* Url to the item if it has a digital representation
+* Url to the item if it has a digital representation.
-* Series name and order of the item.
+* Series name and number of the item.
 * Year the item was produced.

-It may be possible to derive the following properties:
+It may be possible to retrieve the following properties, if applicable:

-* Age for the target audience for the item
+* Age for the target audience for the item.
-* Target audience for the item
+* Target audience for the item.
-* A description of physical appearance of the item
+* A description of physical appearance of the item.
-* Size or duration of the item
+* Size or duration of the item.
-* File format, physical medium, or dimensions of the item
+* File format, physical medium, or dimensions of the item.
-* Genre of the item
+* Genre of the item.
 * ISBN of the item.
 Preferably ISBN-13.
-* Name(s) of musicians listed as contributors
+* Name(s) of musicians listed as contributors.
-* Pan European Game Information (PEGI) rating for the item
+* Pan European Game Information (PEGI) rating for the item.
-* Name of the publisher of the item
+* Name of the publisher of the item.
-* Ids of items which references this item
+* IDs of items which references this item.
-* Version/revision of the item
+* Version/revision of the item.
-* Ids of newer items which replace this item
+* IDs of newer items which replace this item.
-* Ids of newer items which are replaced by this item
+* IDs of older items which are replaced by this item.
-* Information about rights held in and over the item
+* Information about rights held in and of the item.
-* Spatial characteristics of the item
+* Spatial characteristics of the item.
-* Spoken language within the item
+* Spoken language within the item.
-* Item subtitle languages
+* Item subtitle languages.
-* Titles of tracks in this item
+* Titles of tracks in this item.
 * Item revision name.
 * Item which contains this item e.g. a periodical issue containing an article.
-* Classification of the item
+* Classification of the item.
-* Names of one or more contributors of the item
+* Names of one or more contributors of the item.
-* Ids of items which are related
+* IDs of items which are related.
-* Full text version of the item
+* Full text version of the item.

 It must be possible to retrieve a cover image of an item - either directly from the search system  or indirectly through information provided through the search result.